-New figures from the Central Statistics Office show that the number of people signing on the Live Register fell by 3,300, or 1.2%, in December on a monthly basis.
+New figures from the Central Statistics Office show that the numbers signing on the Live Register hit their lowest level since November 2008 last month.

-The Live Register includes part-time workers, as well as seasonal and casual workers who are entitled to jobseeker's benefit or jobseeker's allowance.
+The Live Register is not designed to measure unemployment as it includes part-time workers, seasonal and casual workers entitled to Jobseeker's Benefit or Jobseeker's Allowance.